dns-stats/draft-dns-capture-format/draft-dickinson-dnsop-dns-capture-format-00.md

 :-----|:-----|:-----------
 Timestamp | Array of unsigned | A timestamp for the earliest record in the block.
 The timestamp is specified as a CBOR array with two elements as in Posix struct timeval.
 The first element is an unsigned integer time_t and the second is an unsigned integer number of microseconds.
 The latter is always a value between 0 and 999,999.

-[TODO: Add extend to support pico/nano.
+[TODO: Extend to support pico/nano.
 Also do this for Time offset and Response delay]

 ## Block statistics